saurabhsutar06/Login-Form-Register-Form-and-Home-page-Connect-with-React-Router-/README.md

-# It is a Login And Register form which is connecte to eachother with the help of React-Router.
+# It is a Login And Register form which is connected to eachother with the help of React-Router.